-Restoring aircraft power will clear any standby operation and resume automatic battery charging.
+Restoring aircraft power will clear any standby battery operation and resume automatic charging of the standby battery.

 C. Standby Battery Test

 The control panel on the front of the instrument incorporates a manual test feature.
 This test feature places the standby battery pack under load for approximately one minute (the gyro is used as a load) while displaying either a red or green light under the word TEST on the front panel.